Today is June 10, 2023 ()

 We welcome you to add to the list of Temple Aliyah Funds.
 Several opportunities exist for new funds to provide programs to support needs of Temple Aliyah that might not otherwise be possible.
 You may obtain naming rights for a fund provided that the fund is established with a beginning principal amount as determined by the Board of Trustees from time to time.
 Various creative methods exist for initial funding.
 Contact either the President, Treasurer or Endowment Committee Chair for more information and to discuss potential new funds.
 The establishment of all new funds are subject to approval by the Temple Aliyah Board of Trustees.

-There are many instances during the year when Rabbi Perkins recognizes a particular need within our Jewish community.
-The fund allows him to provide confidential assistance at his discretion.
+There are many instances during the year when our Rabbi recognizes a particular need within our Jewish community.
+The fund allows the rabbi to provide confidential assistance.
 You can now contribute online or opt for billing, or mail a check to Temple Aliyah, c/o Elisa Gordon and make the check payable to “Rabbi’s Discretionary Fund”.

 There are many instances during the year when Cantor Gloth recognizes a particular need within our Jewish community.
 The fund allows him to provide confidential assistance at his discretion.
 You can now contribute online or opt for billing, or mail a check to Temple Aliyah, c/o Elisa Gordon and make the check payable to “Cantor’s Discretionary Fund”.